Boy 'murdered family on New Year's Eve'

 A 16-year-old is accused of shooting his parents, sister and a family friend at home on New Year's Eve.

-The boy has not been officially identified, but neighbours identified him as Scott Kologi, who was reportedly home-schooled.
+The boy has not been officially identified, but neighbours identified him as Scott Kologi.

 Police received a call about the shooting from inside the home in the beachfront city of Long Branch on Sunday night at 23:43 local time.

-Officials say the rifle used in the attack was legally owned by a resident.
+Officials say the semi-automatic rifle used in the attack was legally owned by a resident.

 America's gun culture in 10 charts